Limit theorems for the total scalar curvature

 \end{fact}

 The proof of this fact is a straightforward calculation.
 Note that the scalar curvature lower bounds are guaranteed only at the origin $o$ in this example.
 But we can never take a metric whose scalar curvature is bounded from below by some positive constant on a small neighborhood of $o$ and nonnegative on the whole manifold $\mathbb{R}^{n},$ and which is equal to the Euclidean metric outside a compact subset of $\mathbb{R}^{n}.$ Indeed, if such a metric exists, then we can construct a metric on the $n$-dimensional torus whose scalar curvature is nonnegative everywhere and positive somewhere.
-But, this is impossible by the resolution of the Geroch conjecture(\cite{gromov1980spin, schoen1979existence, schoen1979structure, schoen2017positive}).
-Of course, we can apply Theorem \ref{gromov-limit} to this sequence $\{ g_{i} \}$ and $M = \mathbb{R}^{n}.$ But, we can only take the lower bound $\kappa$ such that $\sup_{\mathbb{R}^{n}} \kappa \le 0$ in this case because the support of $f_{i}$ shrinks as $i \rightarrow \infty.$ Hence we can only obtain the trivial fact $R(g_{Eucl}) = 0 \ge \kappa$ even though we use Theorem \ref{gromov-limit}. \end{exam}
+But, this is impossible by the resolution of Geroch's conjecture (see \cite{gromov1980spin, schoen1979existence, schoen1979structure}).
+Of course, we can apply Theorem \ref{gromov-limit} to this sequence $(g_{i})$ and $M = \mathbb{R}^{n}.$ But, we can only take the lower bound $\kappa$ such that $\sup_{\mathbb{R}^{n}} \kappa \le 0$ in this case because the support of $f_{i}$ shrinks as $i \rightarrow \infty.$ Hence, we can only obtain the trivial fact $R(g_{Eucl}) = 0 \ge \kappa$ even if we use Theorem \ref{gromov-limit}. \end{exam}

-In this paper, we investigate the total scalar curvature version of Theorem \ref{gromov-limit}.
-More precisely, we will consider the following problem: Let $M$ be a (possibly non-compact) smooth manifold, $\{ g_{i} \}_{i \in \mathbb{N}}$ a sequence of $C^{2}$-Riemannian metrics and $g$ a $C^{2}$-Riemannian metric on $M.$ If $g_{i}$ converges to $g$ in some sense (with respect to $g$) and
+In this paper, we investigate some total scalar curvature versions of Theorem \ref{gromov-limit}.
+More precisely, we will consider the following problems: \begin{prob} Let $M$ be a (possibly non-compact) smooth manifold, $\{ g_{i} \}_{i \in \mathbb{N}}$ a sequence of $C^{2}$-Riemannian metrics and $g$ a $C^{2}$-Riemannian metric on $M.$ If $g_{i}$ converges to $g$ in some sense (with respect to $g$) and

 for some constant $\kappa \in \mathbb{R}.$ Here $R_{g_{i}},\, d\mathrm{vol}_{g_{i}}$ denote respectively the scalar curvature of $g_{i}$ and the Riemannian volume measure of $g_{i}.$ Then, does